KoenZomers/OneDriveAPI/README.md

 ```C#
 KoenZomers.OneDrive.Api oneDrive = new OneDriveForBusinessO365Api(clientId, clientSecret);
 ```

+If you're not sure which of these to use, go with the Azure AD V2.0 endpoint.

 If you want it to work through a HTTPS proxy, simply provide the proxy configuration by setting the ProxyConfiguration property: